 Gastroparesis is a disease in which the stomach cannot empty itself of food in a normal fashion.
 This is a common condition in people who have had diabetes for a long time, but it may also occur in other situations.
 Gastroparesis can be misdiagnosed and is sometimes mistaken for an ulcer, heartburn or an allergic reaction.
 In non-diabetic people, the condition may relate to acid reflux.

 What causes gastroparesis?

-Gastroparesis is caused by damage to the vagus nerve.
+Gastroparesis is caused by nerve injury, including damage to the vagus nerve.
 In its normal state, the vagus nerve contracts (tightens) the stomach muscles to help move food through the digestive tract.
-In cases of gastroparesis, the vagus nerve is damaged by diabetes and/or high blood pressure.
+In cases of gastroparesis, the vagus nerve is damaged by diabetes.
 This prevents the muscles of the stomach and intestine from working properly, which keeps food from moving from the stomach to the intestines.

 Other causes of gastroparesis include:

 - Viral infections.

 - Gastric (abdominal) surgery with injury to the vagus nerve.

 - Medications such as narcotics and some antidepressants.

 - Amyloidosis (deposits of protein fibers in tissues and organs) and scleroderma (a connective tissue disorder that affects the skin, blood vessels, skeletal muscles and internal organs).

 What are the symptoms of gastroparesis?

 The symptoms of gastroparesis include:

 - Heartburn or gastroesophageal reflux (backup of stomach contents into the esophagus).

 - Vomiting undigested food.